yangqingrong/yson/README.md

 # yson
-remove json's key for smaller size transfer,and restore it as json format after receive it
+zip json's key for smaller size transfer,and restore it as json format after receive it

 # expland
 json -> yson ->json